Asymptotic Theory for IV-Based Reinforcement Learning with Potential Endogeneity: Introduction

+For instance, when riders receive a strong incentive to perform well, they may encourage customers to provide favorable ratings.
+In such cases, while customers may leave positive feedback, their actual satisfaction with the service could be low, potentially leading to decreased platform usage over time.
+Generally speaking, stronger incentives push riders to take actions that can create negative externalities, thus diminishing the firm's overall value.

+In summary, heightened incentive strength exacerbates the measurement problem by widening the gap between measured performance and true performance.
+This misalignment means that the measured performance consists of the firm's actual long-term reward plus an error term that varies with the chosen incentive level.
+This scenario introduces a novel form of measurement challenge, further complicated by the fact that incentive strength is frequently adjusted based on historical performance metrics.

+Specifically, consider a scenario where the manager implements such an optimal incentive policy that increases with the platform's monthly active users (MAUs).
+When the manager performs a regression analysis of short-term KPIs against incentive levels using historical data, the estimated effectiveness of incentives shows an upward bias, possibly because of rider's incentive to influence the performance metric.

-This upward bias leads the manager to believe that the optimal spending policy is wrong and adjusts her policy by increasing the spending (for each MAU).
-Under this new spending policy, new data will be generated and analyzed.
-However, the new data is affected by the new spending policy.
-Thus, the analysis on the new data again leads the manager to believe that this new spending policy is also suboptimal.
-This causes further adjustments in spending policies.
+This upward bias leads the manager to conclude that the current incentive policy is suboptimal, prompting an increase in per-rider incentives.
+Under this updated policy, new data is generated and analyzed.
+The analysis of these new data may again suggest that the updated policy is suboptimal, triggering further policy adjustments.

-In this example, the manager plays the dual role of a data analyst and a data generator.
-As a data analyst, she analyzes existing data to estimate the effectiveness of digital marketing spending.
-As a data generator, she uses the estimate to decide on the digital marketing spending and generate new data on spending and total sales.
-This process continues \emph{ad infinitum}, and in the limit, the estimated effectiveness parameter must be consistent with the effectiveness that guides the spending policies.
-In other words, the estimated parameter must be a fixed point.
+Note that the manager serves dual roles as both data analyst and data generator.
+As an analyst, she estimates the effectiveness of platform incentives using historical data.
+As a generator, she uses these estimates to determine future incentive levels.
+This process continues \emph{ad infinitum} and stops only when the estimated effectiveness parameter becomes consistent with the parameter guiding the incentive policy---reaching a fixed point.

-This estimated parameter as a fixed point is different from the true parameter.
-The estimated parameter is also different from the estimate with omitted variable bias (under the optimal spending policy).
+Being a fixed point, however, is not the same as being the actual parameter.
+This paper demonstrates that additional biases arise when data generation and analysis interact.
 The additional bias arises because the biases from the previous analysis affect the new data generated and can amplify the original bias in a fashion similar to the multiplier effect in macroeconomics.
-Therefore, we call such bias the \emph{reinforcement bias} (R-bias).
+We denote such bias as the \emph{reinforcement bias} (R-bias).